-ParaNorman not only pays homage to the classic monster movies of the Universal era but embeds this within the energy and drive of The Monster Squad (1987) and Gremlins (1985).
-Ultimately, taking the audience far beyond the boundaries of kids entertainment.
-It’s visual beauty and engaging narrative singing with both intelligence and a love of classic horror.
-And when this is coupled with the core message that weirdness and difference are cool.
-ParaNorman rises far above the genre of its birth, providing a sublime slice of escapism that is, without doubt, a modern masterpiece of animation.
+ParaNorman not only pays homage to the classic monster movies of the Universal era but embeds this with the energy and drive of The Monster Squad (1987) and Gremlins (1985), taking its audience far beyond standard kids entertainment.
+Here its visual beauty and engaging narrative sing with intelligence and a love of classic horror.
+And when this is coupled with the core message that weirdness and difference are cool, ParaNorman rises far above the genre of its birth, providing a sublime slice of escapism that is, without doubt, a modern masterpiece of animation.

-Our story opens with a geeky homage to 70s and 80s cinema.
-A movie within a movie, that quickly cuts to Norman and his grandma in front of the TV.
+Our story opens with a geeky homage to 70s and 80s cinema – a movie within a movie that quickly cuts to Norman and his grandma in front of the TV.
 However, Norman’s grandma is dead.
-And young Norman Babcock (Kodi Smit-McPhee), has the ability not only to see her, but talk to her.
-As his spectral grandma sits knitting, Norman continues watching the trashy zombie movie on the TV.
-His grandma showing a keen interest in the action on screen, asking “What’s happening now?”
-To which Norman replies “Well, the zombie is eating her head”.
+And young Norman Babcock (Kodi Smit-McPhee) has the ability not only to see her but to talk to her.
+As his spectral grandma sits knitting, Norman continues watching the trashy zombie movie on the TV, his grandma, showing a keen interest in the action on screen, asking, “What’s happening now?”
+Norman replies, “Well, the zombie is eating her head”.
 Grandma keeps knitting, her only feedback, “He’s gonna ruin his dinner.
 I’m sure if they just bothered to sit down and talk it through, it’d be a different story”.
-Norman shrugs, before being called to take out the trash by his parents, played by Leslie Mann and Jeff Garlin.
+Norman shrugs before being called to take out the trash by his parents, played by Leslie Mann and Jeff Garlin.

-However, as a deadly witches curse threatens to engulf the sleepy town of Blithe Hollow, Massachusetts.
-Norman’s unique abilities must progress from communing with the dead to freeing an angry spirit from their hate.
+However, a deadly witches curse threatens to engulf the sleepy town of Blithe Hollow, Massachusetts.
+And Norman’s unique abilities must progress from communing with the dead to freeing an angry spirit from their hate.
 The rollercoaster of comedy, emotion, and fun that follows is glorious in both animation and performances.
-While at the same time, a beautiful theatrical score by Jon Brion and characters who instantly embed themselves into your heart, make ParaNorman a deliciously different cinematic delight.
+While at the same time, a beautiful theatrical score by Jon Brion makes ParaNorman a deliciously different cinematic delight.

 Casper the friendly ghost was created in the late 1930s by Seymour Reit and Joe Oriolo, with his first animated appearance coming in 1939.
-However, despite the popularity of the comic books carrying his name, the character did not make it to a live-action film until 1995.
-With Steven Spielberg hiring director Brad Silberling to bring the famous apparition to the silver screen.
-The screenplay developed by Sherri Stoner, Deanna Oliver, and an uncredited J.J.
+However, despite the popularity of the comic books carrying his name, the character did not make it to a live-action film until 1995, when Steven Spielberg hired director Brad Silberling to bring the famous apparition to the silver screen.
+A screenplay was quickly developed by Sherri Stoner, Deanna Oliver, and an uncredited J.J.
 Abrams.

 Director: Brad Silberling

 Boy meets wolf in a prehistoric coming of age movie that sings with intelligence and beauty.
-Alpha may have had an IMAX release here in the UK, but remains a film many people have still not seen.
-Which is a great pity, as this is a stunning picture, full of creativity and innovation.
-And while it is a film designed to be seen on the biggest screen possible, its impact on smaller screens is equally impressive.
+However, although Alpha may have had an IMAX release here in the UK, it remains a film many people have not seen, which is a great pity, as this is a stunning picture, full of creativity and innovation.
+And while it is a film designed to be watched on the biggest screen possible, its impact on smaller screens is equally impressive.

-Keda (Kodi Smit-McPhee), is the firstborn son of a powerful clan leader, Tau (Jóhannes Haukur Jóhannesson).
-His father slowly training the teenager to one day take control of the tribe; hunting, spear craft and nature central to his instructions.
+Keda (Kodi Smit-McPhee) is the firstborn son of an influential clan leader, Tau (Jóhannes Haukur Jóhannesson).
+His father, training him to take control of the tribe with hunting, spear craft and nature central to his learning.
 However, Keda’s mother (Natassia Malthe) is less convinced of her partner’s training techniques, stating that Keda “leads with his heart, not his spear.”

-Despite her concerns, Tau leads Keda and his tribe out into the plains for his first hunting season.
-However, as a heard of wildebeest charge the group, Keda hesitates, his young body gored and tossed over the side of a cliff; a ledge breaking his fall where he remains unconscious.
-Assuming his son is dead, with no way to reach him Tau grieves his loss, eventually leading his men back home.
+Tau leads Keda and his tribe out into the plains for his first hunting season despite his mother’s concerns.
+However, as a herd of wildebeest charge the group, Keda hesitates, and his young body is gored and tossed over the side of a cliff, a ledge breaking his fall as he remains unconscious.
+Assuming his son is dead, Tau grieves his loss with no way to reach him, eventually leading his men back home.

-But, days later, Keda awakes, his leg badly broken; a flash flood helping him back to the ground while a pack of wolves stalk his every step.
-However, as Keda fights the ravenous wolves, one of the pack is injured.
-An event that ultimately leads Keda to offer the hand of friendship to the wounded wolf, nursing it back to health.
-What ensues is an epic journey, as Keda walks the treacherous landscape back home, his injured wolf companion becoming a pioneer of man’s enduring link to our four-legged friends.
+But, days later, Keda awakes, his leg badly broken as a flash flood washes him from the cliff while a pack of wolves stalk him.
+However, as Keda fights the ravenous wolves, one of the wolf pack is injured.
+This event ultimately leads Keda to offer the hand of friendship to the wounded wolf, nursing it back to health.
+What ensues is an epic journey, as Keda walks home, his injured wolf companion becoming a pioneer of man’s enduring link to our four-legged friends.

-There is something distinctly old fashioned in Alpha, a reminder of the live-action adventures of years gone by.
-It’s relentless energy, rousing score and beauty wrapping the viewer in comfort, fear and hope.
+There is something distinctly old fashioned about Alpha, as it reminds us of the live-action adventures of years gone by.
+Here its relentless energy, rousing score and beauty, wrap the viewer in comfort, fear and hope.
 While at the same time introducing younger viewers to subtitles, in a film where dialogue takes second place to visual adventure and emotion.
-The result of which is a truly stunning movie that will ensure audiences of all ages remain glued to the screen.
+The result is a truly stunning movie that will ensure audiences of all ages remain glued to the screen.